-In 2020, the Institute for Global Health Sciences is launching a new Faculty Affiliate Awards Program to recognize and celebrate IGHS Faculty Affiliates making exceptional contributions to teaching, mentoring, collaboration, or other scholarly work in global health.
-We are launching this award program with an Early Career Global Health Scientist Award recognizing outstanding promise to the field of Global Health.
-We plan to expand the award program in the upcoming year.
+In 2020, the Institute for Global Health Sciences launched a new Affiliate Awards Program to recognize and celebrate IGHS Affiliates making exceptional contributions to teaching, mentoring, collaboration, or other scholarly work in global health.
+This award program, along with the Early Career Global Health Scientist Award, recognize outstanding promise to the field of Global Health.

 Recipients of these awards will be recognized by IGHS in a ceremony held in conjunction with the IGHS Master’s program graduation.

-All IGHS Faculty Affiliates with active membership status are eligible for nomination.
+All IGHS Affiliates with active membership status are eligible for nomination.

-(IGHS FAP Executive Committee Members are not eligible for nomination)
+(IGHS AP Executive Committee Members are not eligible for nomination)

 Nomination & Selection Process

-Nominations are open now through September 1, 2021 and must be submitted online.
-FAP members may submit multiple nominations.
-All eligible nominations will be reviewed and one awardee will be selected by the FAP Executive Committee and IGHS Leadership Teams.
+Nominations are open now through June 15, 2023 and must be submitted online.
+AP members may submit multiple nominations.
+All eligible nominations will be reviewed and one awardee will be selected by the AP Executive Committee and IGHS Leadership Teams.

-If you have any questions or concerns, please email Michael Lipnick
+If you have any questions or concerns, contact: [email protected]

 2020 recipient of the Early Career Award